iliassSabillah/AttractiveDistractedDevelopers/README.md

-This project was forked from [Create React App](https://github.com/facebookincubator/create-react-app) and has been modified to use mostly ES5 (instead of ES6).

 Below you will find some information on how to perform common tasks.
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/template/README.md).

 ## Folder Structure

-After creation, your project should look like this:

 ```
 my-app/